SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![create VPC](./imgs/create_vpc2.JPG)

 Next, I move on to create the subnets.
 For this project we will need 6 subnets across two availability zones.
-Each availability zone will consist of a 1 public subnet and 2 private subnets as shown in the architecture diagram.
+Each availability zone will consist of 1 public subnet and 2 private subnets as shown in the architecture diagram.
 I navigate to subnets in my VPC dashboard and use the create subnet button.

 ![create subnet](./imgs/create_subnet1.JPG)